IIT JEE Preparation Strategy and Study Plan [Revised 2021]

 Let's look at some of the best preparation tips for IIT JEE Physics :

-- Understand the basics concepts well for Physics.
+- Understand the basic concepts well for Physics.
 Physics requires logical thinking, a thorough understanding of fundamental concepts and the application of mathematics to solve questions.
 Physics relies less on memory and more on applying ideas and concepts to solve questions.

 - The more you practice Physics and analyse your mistakes, the better for you.

-- Solve variety of questions from coaching study material.
+- Solve a variety of questions from coaching study material.
 The JEE study material will have all the theory and questions as per JEE level.